What Are Assertive Pro-forms?

 ✓ I haven't spoken to

-Here, the speaker clearly knows who did not share their pay but doesn't want to say who.
+Here, the speaker clearly knows who did not pay their share but doesn't want to say who.
 That's why the speaker is using an assertive word.

 Assertive Words in Conditionals

-Conditional clauses naturally express doubt.
-So it is normal, that in conditional sentences, non-assertive words are used.
-Except when we want to break this norm and make a marked clause.
+Conditional clauses express doubt.
+So naturally, non-assertive words are used in such sentences.
+Except for when we want to break this norm and form a marked clause.

 If you're tired, sit